aws-samples/amazon-connect-java-cdk/README.md

 ## Verify
 Make sure you are in the right AWS account and region.

-[AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home) will create similar to below resources.
+[AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home) will create similar to below resources
+<br> Note: Not all the resources are shown in the screenshot below.
 ![AWSCloudformation_Resources.png](AWSCloudformation_Resources.png)

 ## Testing